chakrakan/chakrakan/README.md

 ### I am Kanisk, aka [chakrakan](https://github.com/chakrakan/)

 - 🌱 I’m a Full-Stack developer, currently diving into new things with Deno, Elixir, C++, and GoLang.
-- 👯 I’m looking to collaborate on fun projects!
-- 🤔 I’m looking for help with interview prep for SWE jobs
 - 💬 Feel free to reach out to me, or ask me about all things tech!
 You can find me on Discord as `kan#0979`, where I manage, and founded Centennial College's [ Social Club](https://discord.gg/eBnK5pB) - a virtual club for students geared towards navigating coursework and social-life through the pandemic
 - 📫 How to reach me: dev.kanisk@gmail.com
-- 😄 Pronouns: He/Him
 - 🎵 Fun fact: I play the guitar, bass, piano, and dabble in music production and do some mediocre [digital art/drawings](https://www.deviantart.com/kaniskc) every now and then!
 - ⚡ Bonus Random Fun fact: There are more trees on Earth than stars in the Milky Way 🌌